dx9824/XuDong.github.io/_pages/about.md

 - Public Administration and Communication
 - Computational Communication

-As the first or corresponding author on five CSSCI papers and one SSCI article, I have published my work.
+As the first or corresponding author on 5 CSSCI papers and 2 SSCI articles, I have published my work.
 Details are provided below.

 # 🔥 News
 - *2025.02*: &nbsp;🎉🎉 A paper is published by Cyberpsychology, Behavior, and Social Networking.
 (SSCI)